 A compression format for color still images.
-Photographs (images) shot using this camera are recorded onto the card in JPEG format when the Record mode is set to a setting other than [RAW].
+Photographs (images) shot using this camera are recorded onto the card in JPEG format when the Record mode is set to SHQ, HQ, SQ.
 By downloading these images to a personal computer, users can edit them using graphics application software or view the images using an Internet web browser.